-- National Wildlife Federation: Creating and Restoring Wildlife Habitat – List of several programs for individuals to create/restore wildlife habitat.
+- National Wildlife Federation (NWF): Creating and Restoring Wildlife Habitat – List of several programs for individuals to create/restore wildlife habitat.

-- US Fish & Wildlife Service: Habitat Restoration Programs – Overview of USFWS programs.
+- US Fish & Wildlife Service (USFWS): Habitat Restoration – Overview of USFWS programs.

-- Iowa Department of Natural Resources: Wildlife Management Areas – Wildlife management area (WMA) information and locations and an interactive map of Iowa’s hunting areas.
+- Iowa DNR: Wildlife Management Areas – Wildlife management area (WMA) information and locations and an interactive map of Iowa’s hunting areas.

-- Iowa Department of Natural Resources: Iowa Wildlife Action Plan – First approved in 2006, the Iowa Wildlife Action Plan (IWAP) is a 25-year strategy for conservation of all wildlife in Iowa.
+- Iowa DNR: Iowa Wildlife Action Plan – First approved in 2006, the Iowa Wildlife Action Plan (IWAP) is a 25-year strategy for conservation of all wildlife in Iowa.
 The IWAP is a proactive plan designed to conserve all wildlife in Iowa before they become rare and more costly to protect.

 - Iowa State University Extension: Restoring Iowa’s Wetlands – This publication can assist landowners in the identification, restoration, and management of shallow-water wetlands similar to those once scattered across Iowa’s countryside.

 - Iowa State University Extension: Restoring Iowa’s Prairies – With increasing awareness of the valuable role prairies play in the natural world, prairie communities throughout the Midwest are being identified, protected, and restored.
 This publication is to assist landowners interested in prairie restoration.

 - Minnesota Department of Natural Resources: Wildlife – A Minnesota DNR publication about food plots.

 - Iowa DNR: Wildlife Landowner Assistance – Private land efforts help to reestablish habitat.